-Where English language development is required as part of the Pre Research, students will meet with the International Academy to develop a lesson plan in this area; this will form part of the students independent learning plan.
-The aim of this lesson plan will be to prepare international students whose first language is not English, and who already have IELTS 6.0 or equivalent, to reach the English Language level required (IELTS 7.0) to progress to research study in the context of UK Higher Education.
+Where English language development is required as part of the Pre Research Degree, students will meet with the International Academy to develop a lesson plan in this area; this will form part of the students independent learning plan.
+The aim of this lesson plan will be to prepare international students whose first language is not English, and who already have IELTS 6.0 or equivalent (with 6.0 in Writing), to reach the English Language level required (IELTS 7.0) to progress to research study in the context of UK Higher Education.
 The delivery of English Language component of the PRDC is through one to one tutorials with a specialist teacher.
-This allows For personalised developed which is mindful of disciplinary area, the research topic and the student need.
+This allows For personalised development mindful of disciplinary area, the research topic and the student need.

 [Please note: There are a range of English Language Pre-Sessional Courses offered by the University's International Academy for those who wish to study a full-time degree course at the university but do not have the required level of English.
-If the applicant’s IELTS score is lower than 6.0, it may be necessary to undertake a further Pre-Sessional course to bring his/her English language skills to the correct level for admission to the Graduate and Professional English Language Skills course.
-Courses last from 5 - 33 weeks depending on the IELTS level on admission.
-Please see the website above for more information.]
+If the applicant’s IELTS score is lower than 6.0, it may be necessary to undertake a further Pre-Sessional course to bring his/her English language skills to the correct level.
+Courses last from 5 - 33 weeks depending on the IELTS level on admission [please see the website above for more information].